-Thomas wanted to inspire people to push the boundaries of human endeavour and in the process raise funds for the Tilganga eye clinic based in Kathmandu.
+Thomas wanted to inspire people to push the boundaries of human endeavor and in the process raise funds for the Tilganga eye clinic based in Kathmandu.

 His body still lies where it fell, on the roof of the world.